 PreVeil’s straightforward solutions also help you avoid expensive CMMC consultant engagements, which are par for the course for GCC High installation.

 PreVeil Drive, as demonstrated in the video below, enables end-to-end encrypted file sharing and storage of CUI that is CMMC Level 3 compliant.
 Users can access files stored on PreVeil Drive from any of their devices, or share files with other users who have the appropriate access permissions through PreVeil’s Trusted Communities.
 Unlike Office 365’s SharePoint service, which always has access to your data, only you and the people with whom you’ve explicitly shared files can decrypt them.
 PreVeil Drive is easy to use and automatically integrates with Windows File Explorer and Mac Finder.
 Again, unlike GCC High—for which deployment means ripping and replacing your email server—PreVeil has no impact on your existing file servers.
 It’s available for Windows, Mac and, with PreVeil’s mobile app, for iPads and smartphones as well.

 PreVeil Drive: Video demonstration

-All DoD contractors, regardless of size, will need to comply with CMMC requirements.
+All DoD contractors, regardless of size, will soon need to comply with CMMC requirements.
 To help you do so, PreVeil leverages a fundamentally better security paradigm.
 But better security isn’t enough.
 If security is difficult to use, it won’t be used.
 To be effective, security must be as frictionless as possible.
 PreVeil was created with this principle in mind so that all your security objectives, including CMMC compliance, will be met.

-PreVeil has released a CMMC white paper that presents detailed information on what your company needs to do to comply with CMMC and, likewise, work with the DoD.
+PreVeil’s popular CMMC white paper that presents detailed information on what your company needs to do to comply with CMMC and, likewise, work with the DoD.
 Our aim is to make that process as seamless and affordable as possible while providing unparalleled security.